When I think about the Lord and all He’s done for me, I am overwhelmed by His mercy, goodness, love and grace!

 My answer to him:

 First of all, I write because I know I have a story to tell.
-As a kid, eventually I discovered we were dirt poor.
-In my teens looking back, I realized that I was neglected and forced to grow up too fast.
+As a kid, eventually, I discovered we were dirt poor.
+In my teens, looking back, I realized that I was neglected and forced to grow up too fast.
 I was ashamed of my childhood and bitter for being my mama’s mother.
-As I “matured,” settled down, married and had children of my own, along the way I found I was a stronger person because of some of the things that I endured as a child.
+As I “matured,” settled down, married, and had children of my own, along the way, I found I was a stronger person because of some of the things that I endured as a child.
 Once I embraced the God of my grandparents, I became a much better person, too.
 NOT that I had it all together; I still had a few things to learn.
-But I learned that it was much better to let go of the bitterness and to forgive, than to hold onto the junk.
+But I learned it was much better to let go of the bitterness and forgive than to hold onto the junk.
 I also learned that I didn’t have to be a product of my environment!
 I could rise above the ashes like a phoenix and become so much better.
 That was my freedom — still is — and God has called us to liberty, not to be in prison.
-Sure I made some mistakes along the way, but I learned from them as well.
+Sure, I made some mistakes along the way, but I also learned from them.
 It starts with a made-up mind!
 While I’ve managed to confront my past, I believe my past hasn’t spoiled me, but has prepared me for the future.
-I may not be perfect but whenever I stumble, I can wipe the crud off and walk on.
-I share my story that I might help one person – and if I have done that then I have done a good thing and God gets the glory.
+I may not be perfect, but I can wipe the crud off and walk on whenever I stumble.
+I share my story that I might help one person, and if I have done that, then I have done a good thing, and God gets the glory.

 I mention family because the little girl growing up — although she may have felt like she was all alone most times — was not an orphan and did not live on an island unto herself.
-There were others around who helped to nurture her in one fashion or another, even, the antagonists in her story.
+There were others around who helped to nurture her in one fashion or another, even the antagonists in her story.
 And yes, some were heroes.
 She cannot tell her story without mentioning those she looked up to.
-For it to be truthful, she had to address some real and raw emotions and mentioned the flaws — the good, the bad and the ugly.
+For it to be truthful, she had to address some honest and raw emotions and mention the flaws — the good, the bad, and the ugly.

 The story is not fiction.
-It is written how she remembers the events that took shape in her life as a child, a teenager and into her adulthood.
+It is written about how she remembers the events that shaped her life as a child, a teenager, and into adulthood.
 All the memories do not take her to a happy place.
 She has had to dig deep to find them.
-To some, those “happy” places may be simple and insignificant, but to her, they were her life-line.
+To some, those “happy” places may be simple and insignificant, but to her, they were her lifeline.

 His response: